Boeing seen in advanced talks to make 777X near Seattle

 Washington state also is working on tax cuts and other incentives to help win the 777X work.

-"We've been led to believe the incentives are just as important" as the labor deal, said Alex Pietsch, director of the Governor's Office of Aerospace for Washington State.
+"We've been led to believe the incentives are just as important" as the labour deal, said Alex Pietsch, director of the Governor's Office of Aerospace for Washington State.

 Incentives include a 16-year extension of tax breaks passed in 2003 and set to expire in 2024, and funds to improve roads and transportation to reduce traffic congestion.
 Boeing says its drivers cover 8.5 million miles a year in Washington state, or close to the Earth's circumference every day.